xamarin/mobcat/samples/news/README.md

 ## Prerequisites

+There are two configruation available to run this sample application: Debug and Release.
+The the Debug configuration will run the app without additional actions and you will be able to access all pages of the app.
+In the Release configuration additional actions are required to run the sample in order to fetch real data from the real API source.

+### Debug Configuration

+The Debug configuration uses conditional compilation in order to inject the offline news data service.
+As a result, the real news feed is not required, all the data is prestored and available via the offline data service, including news by category, news by source and search.
+In order to run the app using this configuration you should select the Debug from the build configuration dropdown (selected by default) and run the sample source code.

+### Release Configuration

-To run the sample successfully, local app secrets need to be set up for your development environment.
+The Release configuration replaces the offline data service with the online data service.
+To run the sample against the real news data feed, local app secrets need to be set up for your development environment.
 Please refer to the following **App Secrets** sections to get started.

 ## Backend